raby/fractal-explorer/README.md

 # fractal-explorer

-Distributed fractal explorer program for discovering the mathematical beauty of infinite complexity.
+Distributed fractal explorer for discovering the mathematical beauty of infinite complexity.